oe1wkl/Morserino-32/Documentation/User Manual/Morserino-32_Manual.md

 In order to upload the file, press the RED button quickly three times, and select "File Upload" from the menu.
 After a few seconds (it needs to connect to your Wifi network first) Morserino-32 will indicate that it is waiting for uplaod.
 You point the browser of your computer to "m32.local" (or the IP address shown on the display).

 First you will see a **Login** screen.
-Use "**m332**" as User ID and "**upload**" as password.
+Use "**m32**" as User ID and "**upload**" as password.
 On the next screen in your browser you will find a file selection dialog - select the file you want to upload (its name or extension doesn't matter) and click the button labelled "Begin".
 Once the upload is completed (it will not take long) the Morserino-32 will restart itself, and you can now use the uploaded file in *CW Generator* or *Echo Trainer* modus.

-If for any reason you need to abort the process, you have to restart the device either by completely disconnecting it from power (battery off and USB disconnect), or pressing the Reset button with the help of a tiny screwdriver or a ball point pen (the rest button can be reached through the hole under the USB connctor).
+If for any reason you need to abort the process, you have to restart the device either by completely disconnecting it from power (battery off and USB disconnect), or pressing the Reset button with the help of a tiny screwdriver or a ball point pen (the rest button can be reached through the hole under the USB connector).

 ####Updating the Morserino-32 Firmware####